Bioconductor/EuroBioc2017/README.md

   question is exceedingly brief it is at the chair's discretion as to whether a second question will be taken.

+## Social activities

+The SIG sessions on Monday (4th December) will be followed by an informal get-together in a pub.
+Participants are encouraged to attend, though you will have to buy your own drinks.

+There will also be a conference dinner on Tuesday evening (5th December), held in Robinson College.
+This will be provided for free for conference participants.

 ## Code of conduct

 Bioconductor is built on the free and open exchange of scientific